dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 ## 6) Alert notification

-Create 2 `alert notifications` to send Dynatrace Problems to your Service Desk tool based on these `alerting profiles` :
+`configure` 2 alert notifications to send Dynatrace Problems to your Service Desk tool based on these alerting profiles :
 - alerting profile : `ITSM_integration_SLO_alerts_notification` for burn rate and error budget alerts
 - alerting profile : `ITSM_integration_problems_notification` with delay for persistent problems